top of page

 AI rendering of a futuristic laboratory with a scientist analyzing genome sequencing and cellular structures on high-tech screens.

-The Ethics of DIY Biohacking and Democratized Biotech
+The Ethics and Debates of DIY Biohacking

 The rise of biohacking has also led to a DIY movement, where individuals experiment with genetic modifications, nootropics, and even self-administered injections.
 While many advocate for open access to biotech tools, concerns over safety, regulation, and misuse persist.